 While the crust is baking, whisk the yolks and whole eggs together in medium nonreactive saucepan.
 Add the granulated sugar and whisk until just combined.
-Add the lemon juice, zest, and salt; whisk until combined.
+Add the lemon juice, zest, and pinch of salt; whisk until combined.

 Add the butter pieces, and cook over medium-low heat, stirring constantly, until the mixture thickens slightly and registers 170°F on an instant-read thermometer, about 5 minutes.